Polish national MRLs for carbendazim, glufosinate, and thiophanate-methyl

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Poland proposes temporary lower MRLs for carbendazim, glufosinate, and thiophanate-methyl on certain foods
+Poland lowers MRLs for carbendazim, glufosinate, and thiophanate-methyl on certain foods

-Draft Regulation of the Minister of Health on the establishment of special requirements for foodstuffs concerning residues of active substances of plant protection products [available only in Polish]
+Regulation 603 of the Minister of Health on the establishment of special requirements for foodstuffs concerning residues of active substances of plant protection products (6 May 2026) [available only in Polish]

 What is changing and why?

-The Polish Government has published a draft regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides that are not approved for use in the European Union (EU): carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
+The Polish Government has published a regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides: carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
 The foods affected are listed in Table 1.

-The reduced MRLs are temporary, and apply only to food put on the Polish market.
-This initiative follows similar action taken by France in early 2026 (see French national MRL measures on carbendazim, thiophanate-methyl, glufosinate, and mancozeb).
+The reduced MRLs apply only to the Polish market and do not apply to these foods sold in other EU countries.
+However, France also established national MRLs for these pesticides on certain products in early 2026 (see French national MRL measures on carbendazim, thiophanate-methyl, glufosinate, and mancozeb).

 Timeline

-It is a temporary national protective measure, valid for 12 months, or until the EU adopts MRL regulations on these substances.
+This is a temporary national protective measure, initially valid for 12 months, or until the EU adopts MRL regulations on these substances.

 Tables & Figures